Orb-H/projects/_docs/en/index.md

 #### Sidebar

 Sidebar consists of five parts.
-They are logo with nickname, search, main page, pages with category, and link to theme repo for this theme.
+They are logo with nickname, search, main page, pages with category, and external links.

 Logo w/ Nickname
 : My logo and nickname.